ejriffer/Data-410-Final-Project/README.md

 ytrain = ytrain['win']
 ```

 While the train data was straightforward (simply the statistical output from each team in each game) the test data was a bit more complicated to create.
-The train data is statistical information only avaliable after a game is complete, but in order to predict future games we need to use informaiton that is avaliable before the game starts.
-So, I chose to average the statistical output from a team over their last five games as the input varaibles.
+The train data is statistical information only avaliable after a game is complete, but in order to predict future games we need to use information that is avaliable before the game starts.
+So, I chose to average the statistical output from a team over their last five games as the input variables.

 The first step in creating the *Xtest* data was to create a dataframe for each team with their last 5 games from the 2016-17 season and all of their games from the 2017-18 and 2018-19 seasons.
 The last five games from the 2016-17 season are needed for the first few games of the 2017-18 season.
 The below code shows the creation of these initial dataframes.